tylerwhall/zephyr-rust/README.rst

   architecture-specific C macros that would not be wise to try to duplicate exactly in Rust.
 Possibly could generate C code like in the "cpp" crate, but for now just define threads in C and point them at a Rust FFI entry point.
 * std::sync::{Mutex, RwLock}.
-Might be possible but would at least require dynamic kernel object allocation.
+Mutex should work when built without userspace support.
+Userspace would require (at least) CONFIG_DYNAMIC_OBJECTS.
+While this is possible, I don't want to require it to use libstd.
+May revisit.
   The small number of uses in libstd are patched out.

 License
 *******